imzak31/RoR7_example_for_github_API/README.md

 # Things to Improve:

   * Apply Services namespace to have a clearer context of the Services usage.
-  * Create a Constants class inside the GithubConnections module, to avoid re-using of BASE_URL constant.
+  * Create a Constants class inside the GithubConnections module, to avoid re-using of BASE_URL constant. - Please check the pull request that attends this matter.
   * Create more spec cases.
 (There is always something more to test, folks!)